 Harvey Mudd College enjoys a strong tradition of shared governance.
 In addition to the president and her cabinet, the college’s governance includes the Board of Trustees, the Faculty Senate and administrative committees.
 Day-to-day student government is overseen by the Associated Students of Harvey Mudd College Council.

-HMC President Maria Klawe
+Harvey Mudd College President Maria Klawe

 Maria Klawe became the fifth president of Harvey Mudd College in 2006 and is the chief executive officer of the College.
 Harvey Mudd’s first woman president, President Klawe was appointed by and reports directly to the Board of Trustees.